-Major U.S. IOOS component Description Central function U.S. IOOS Program Office that undertakes the functions necessary to manage and operate the national system.
+Major U.S. IOOS component Description Central function Central Functions are activities that are focused on the design, implementation, and administration of IOOS.
+The U.S. IOOS Program Office undertakes the central functions necessary to manage and operate the national system.
 The specific activities of the central function are described in detail in U.S. Integrated Ocean Observing System: A Blueprint for Full Capability.
-Federal agencies/ Federal partners that contribute any of the following: assets Operations and maintenance (O&amp;M) of existing assets of the sys- tem, owned by federal agencies Acquisition and O&amp;M of new federal assets for the system Operation facilities, observation equipment, modeling and soft- ware, data management and communication, and other essential components.
-Non-federal entities/ Other partners that contribute any of the following: assets O&M of assets of all non-federal entities with an existing relation- ship with the U.S. IOOS Program Office Leveraged assets or data that are accessible to, but not owned by, U.S. IOOS non-federal entities Acquisition and O&amp;M of new non-federal assets for the system Operation facilities, observation equipment, modeling and soft- ware, data management and communication, and other essential components.
+Federal agencies/ assets Federal partners that contribute any of the following: Operations and maintenance (O&M) of existing assets of the sys- tem, owned by federal agencies Acquisition and O&M of new federal assets for the system Operation facilities, observation equipment, modeling and soft- ware, data management and communication, and other essential components.
+Non-federal entities/ Other partners that contribute any of the following: assets O&M of assets of all non-federal entities with an existing relation- ship with the U.S. IOOS Program Office Leveraged assets or data that are accessible to, but not owned by, U.S. IOOS non-federal entities Acquisition and O&M of new non-federal assets for the system Operation facilities, observation equipment, modeling and soft- ware, data management and communication, and other essential components.